suffolklibraries/sljekyll/libraries/hub/index.md

   color="white"
   layout-reverse="true"
   title="The Wolsey Room"
   text="Large room with seating and tables for up to 60 in various formats.
-Air conditioning and 84 inch presentation screen.
+Air conditioning and 84 inch presentation screen. <br>£110 for a half-day, £200 for a whole day.
 Refreshments included in booking."
 %}

 <div class="pb4 custom-bg-corporate-green white flex-ns flex-wrap-ns">